Beyond the Plans: Unveiling Hidden Potential in Wooden Boatbuilding with Extra Storage

 Q2: Material Selection: How Does it Influence Storage Design?

 The choice of wood significantly impacts storage solutions.
-Lighter woods allow for more elaborate hollowing and shaping, while denser woods might require alternative storage approaches.
+Lighter woods allow for more elaborate hollowing and

 - Lightweight woods (like cedar): Ideal for creating hollowed-out features and complex shapes, maximizing storage potential.